 How to make Refrigerator Pickles

-Add hot water, white vinegar, granulated sugar, kosher salt, and black pepper into a heat-proof jar and cover and shake to combine until the sugar and salt are dissolved.
+Put hot water, white vinegar, sugar, salt, and pepper in a jar.
+Close the jar and shake until the sugar and salt dissolve.
 I use a 32-ounce mason jar.

 Add thinly sliced cucumbers and sweet onion to the jar, pushing the cucumbers and onions down into the liquid.